How to tackle moss in your lawn

 Moss can crop up frequently in any climate, creating spongey and discoloured patches across your lawn.

 Moss often appears in your garden unexpectedly, and when it shows its face, most people are unaware of how to tackle moss and get rid of it.
-Below, we look at the best ways to control moss and when to use weed, feed & moss killer.
+Below, we look at what moss actually is, the best practices for how to tackle moss in your lawn and how and when to use fertiliser to combat it.

 What is moss?